Last updated: 18 April 2026

 We also use Vercel Analytics on the website.
 Vercel Analytics is privacy-preserving: it does not use cookies, does not track users across sites, and does not collect personal data.
 It provides aggregate page view and performance data only.

-If you join the Android waitlist on dshft.com:
+If you join the waitlist on dshft.com:

 | Data | Source | Purpose |